-Public librarians acquire, organise, promote and disseminate a range of resources to meet the diverse needs of the community.
-They support independent learning and encourage reader development.
-They also provide a variety of information on:
+As a public librarian you'll acquire, organise and provide access to a range of information and reading resources to meet the diverse needs of the community.
+You'll support independent learning and encourage reader development, and will also provide information on areas such as:

 Public librarians are proficient in the use of ICT as part of the role involves assisting the public in accessing the internet and other web-based services.

 You may also spend time talking to, and building up relationships with, members of the public and assisting with specific learning needs or community groups.

 Public librarians run events in the library for the community and work with local schools and colleges.